nbushee/powerbi-adventure-works/README.md

 Tech Used: Microsoft Excel and Microsoft Power BI Desktop

 How-To: 1.
 Install Power BI Desktop.
-2. Download the archive 'AdventureWorks.zip' and unpack to your preferred folder.
+2. Download the archive 'AdventureWorks.zip' and unpack to your preferred folder (The files have also been individually uploaded for convenience).
 3. In Power BI Desktop, connect to the datasets 'AdventureWorks_Database.xlsx' and 'Budget.xlsx' through the 'Get Data' tab.
 4. Create your own measures, visualizations, and dashboard 5.
 Feel free to compare to the .pbix file I created ('AdventureWorksBI.pbix')